-The temporal boundaries of the project shall cover all phases of the project: construction, operation, maintenance, foreseeable modifications and, where relevant, the abandonment and decommissioning of works and the rehabilitation of the sites affected by the project.
-If information is inadequate to apply the full scope of temporal boundaries the report shall identify the boundaries used and provide a rationale for the boundaries selected.
+The temporal boundaries of the project shall cover all phases of the project: construction, operation, maintenance, foreseeable modifications and, where relevant, the abandonment and decommissioning of works and the reclamation of the sites affected by the project.
+If the proponent does not believe the full temporal boundaries should be used, the report shall identify the boundaries used and provide a rationale for the boundaries selected.